Zhou Qi (Jin dynasty)

 Zhou Qi (258 – c.
-August 313), courtesy name Xuanpei, was a military general of the Jin dynasty (266–420).
+August 313 (Note: Vol.05 of Jiankang Shilu recorded that Zhou Qi died in the 7th month of the 1st year of the Jian'xing era of Emperor Min's reign; the month corresponds to 8 Aug to 6 Sep 313 in the Julian calendar.
+The Book of Jin recorded that Dai Yang correctly predicted (in the 6th year of the Yongjia era) that Zhou would die before the 8th month of the following year; the record went on to indicate that Zhou did die in the same month as recorded in Jiankang Shilu.
+Dai also correctly predicted the demise of Gu Rong, who died about seven months before Zhou.)), courtesy name Xuanpei, was a military general of the Jin dynasty (266–420).
 The eldest son of the general, Zhou Chu, he was a prominent figure among the Jiangnan gentry clans who led them against the rebels Shi Bing, Chen Min and Qian Hui, which became known as the "Three Pacifications of Jiangnan" (三定江南).
 His deeds allowed the Prince of Langya and future Emperor Yuan of Jin, Sima Rui to settle in the Jiangnan, but suspicion grew between the two as the prince began favouring the northern emigres families (僑姓士族), who sought refuge due to the upheaval of the Five Barbarians, over the southern indigenous gentry clans (吳姓士族).
 He plotted to eliminate the northern emigres but failed and soon died in anger.

 Background

 Zhou Qi was a member of the Zhou clan of Yangxian County in Wuxing Commandery (吳興, roughly modern Huzhou, Zhejiang) as the son of Zhou Chu.
 His father was a folk hero in their hometown during the Eastern Wu period, known for "eradicating the Three Scourges" (周處除三害), and later died in battle during Qi Wannian's rebellion while serving the Jin dynasty.
 Zhou Qi was described as possessing his father's strength and perseverance, but lacking his talent in literature.
 He often kept to himself and was careful in making friends, yet for this reason, he was well-respected among his friends and the scholar-officials in Jiangnan.

 After reaching adulthood, Zhou Qi refused to accept offers to serve in a county or commandery office.
 It was not until when he met a newly-appointed Inspector of Yang province, who showed him proper humility and etiquette, that he accepted a position as an aide-de-camp.
 Eventually, he was recommended as xiucai and was promoted to a Counsellor.